mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 All other changepoints [each changepoint being defined by a pair of amplitude and location parameters ${a_h, b_h}$] have been analytically integrated out.
 That act of marginalization removed the parametric bottleneck carried by finite rank models like @eq:lf, @eq:dgf-piece, @eq:udH, @eq:uNN completely.
-This is surprising, because we pointed out before that changepoint parameters as in @eq:lf-parameters constitute the main "control points" of any GFM expressed in the time domain: what previously required a discrete arrangement of control points is now averaged into a continuous covariance structure.
+This is surprising, because we pointed out before that changepoint parameters as in @eq:lf-parameters constitute the main "control points" of any GFM expressed in the time domain: what previously required a discrete arrangement of control points is now averaged into a continuous covariance structure capable of learning the
+"timing relationships [which] are very important for modelling the glottal flow signal" @Doval2006.
 Even more surprising, perhaps, is that we can still salvage the closure constraint (@chapter:pack).

 ==== More aspects of @eq:kgfm